Patient-centered hypertension care

 Patient-centered care

-When hypertension treatment is accessible, affordable, and easy to stick to, more people stay on track.
+When hypertension care is patient-centered and easy to stick to, more people stay on track

 Removing barriers to accessing care and staying on treatment makes it easier for patients to control their blood pressure and live longer, healthier lives.